Environmental, Social, and Governance Reporting: Creating Value, Building Trust

 At BCBSRI, our associates are our greatest asset, and we focus on their total well-being.
 We understand that well-being is connected to a culture of belonging, which in turn is founded upon our core values of collaboration, accountability, integrity, and respect.

-For the past three years, BCBSRI has been designated a Providence Business News Best Place to Work in Rhode Island after a rigorous assessment of BCBSRI practices, programs, and benefits and a survey gathering the perspectives of nearly half of our associates.
+For the past four years, BCBSRI has been designated a Providence Business News Best Place to Work in Rhode Island after a rigorous assessment of BCBSRI practices, programs, and benefits and a survey gathering the perspectives of nearly half of our associates.
+In addition, we continue to score over industry standard in our engagement scores, which are reviewed and analyzed to ensure we are focusing on what our associates say needs improvement.

+We embrace an environment where every associate feels seen, heard, and respected and understand that life extends beyond work, which is why we offer robust caregiving support.
 BCBSRI offers comprehensive health and well-being benefits to our associates, including a competitive salary, ensuring a living wage.
 Our Rhodes to Well-being program offers activities to help associates initiate or build on healthier lifestyles by focusing on their physical, mental, financial, and social well-being.
+Our company supports caregivers by offering benefits such as:

-We embrace and value the diversity of our workforce, recognizing that we can be our best only when everyone feels a sense of belonging and is afforded opportunities for success.
-We measure associates’ sense of inclusion through a nationally recognized engagement survey.
-Thanks to our multipronged approach to people-focused DEIB programming and activities, BCBSRI scored at least 10 points higher than the highest performing U.S. companies in areas including treating associates respectfully, opportunities for advancement, and authentic commitment of leadership to DEIB.
-Our diversity council, engagement council, and seven employee business resource groups, reflecting the diversity of our associates, help to support our efforts companywide.
-Annual DEIB training is required of all associates.
+We embrace a workforce where everyone feels a sense of belonging and is afforded opportunities for success.
+We measure associates' sense of inclusion through a nationally recognized engagement survey.
+Thanks to our multipronged approach to people-focused programming and activities, BCBSRI scored at least 10 points higher than the highest performing U.S. companies in areas including treating associates respectfully, opportunities for advancement, and feeling a sense of belonging in the workplace.

 Governance